mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 1. Repeat the above step for the solution by click *Active solution platform > Edit...*.
 1. In *Edit Solution Platforms*, select the *Win32* platform, click *Remove* and then click *Close*.

-The names of project build configurations for Rhino 6 have changed.
+Rhino 6 plugin project have different project build configuration names.
 See [Understanding Build Configurations]({{ site.baseurl }}/guides/cpp/plugin_build_configurations) for details.
-Thus, we will need to rename our project's build configurations.
+Thus, you will need to rename our project's build configurations.

 1. In *Project Contexts*, click *Configuration > Edit...*.
 ![Plugin Settings]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_05.png)